hacks-guide/Guide-WiiU/docs/extras/block-updates.md

 ### Instructions {docsify-ignore}

-Currently, two ways exist to block updates on the Wii U system:
+Currently, three ways exist to block updates on the Wii U system:
 <!-- tabs:start -->

+#### **Tiramisu Autoboot**

+### Tiramisu Autoboot

+?> When autobooting into the the PayloadLoader, updates are automatically blocked.
+To enable autobooting into the PayloadLoader follow [this](../docs/user-guide/tiramisu/autoboot).

 #### **Deleting Update Folder**